google/xls/docs_src/bazel_rules_macros.md

         tags: Tags for IR and synthesis benchmark targets.
         ir_tags: Tags for the IR benchmark target only.
         synth_tags: Tags for the synthesis and synthesis benchmark targets.
 Unused if synthesize == False.
+        verilog_deps: Verilog dependencies for the synthesis benchmark target.
         **kwargs: Keyword arguments for the IR benchmark target only.

 **PARAMETERS**